cardano-scaling/alba/design/design.md

 ### Applications of ALBA

-This cryptographic primitive has a number of applications, in the Cardano space and outside.
+This cryptographic primitive has a number of use cases.
+While ALBA is general purpose and not limited to Cardano, the following describes some applications that we currently have in mind.

 Mithril is a system that allows SPOs to certify the current state of the Cardano blockchain, allowing, for example, nodes to get up-to-date significantly faster